From Cambodia to Japan

 Labels: ,

-Who is your ancestor?
+Who was your ancestor?

 Sometimes I wonder where my ancestors came from.
 I used to ask my parents about them.
 Sadly, though, it appears the blood line could only be traced back to as far as my great great grandparents or, say, a hundred years earlier.
 And it abruptly ends there.